-Changing the world?
-We all have ideas about how to do it.
+We all have ideas about how to change the world.
 But when you start talking details, you realize it’s a lot harder than it looks.
 Here’s how Jesus tackled it.

 These young guys have looked at the world around them and decided they don’t like what they see.
 But instead of complaining about it, they’re spitballing what the world might look like if they ran the show.
-It’s actually a great exercise and an admirable way to spend part of their summer break.
-(Kudos, Mike!)
+It’s actually a great exercise and a good way to spend part of their summer break.
+Way to go, Mike.

-But as Mike explained the ideas that he and his buddies are working on, I could tell that they’re running into the same problems that have plagued other well-intentioned people over the millennia.
+But as Mike explained the ideas he and his buddies are working on, they’re running into the same problems that have plagued other well-intentioned people over the millennia.

-Because as it turns out, changing the world is a lot harder than it looks.
+Because it turns out, changing the world is a lot harder than it looks.

 Changing the world requires trade-offs.
 For example, let’s say you support universal post-secondary education.
 College tuition is expensive, so you’ll have to raise taxes.
 But if you raise taxes, you could end up hurting the middle class and make it harder for average, everyday folks to pay their bills, save for retirement or cover the cost of healthcare.
 See what I mean?